 Jeremy Brockes, Ph.D., MRC Research Professor, Department of Structural and Molecular Biology, University College London, London, UK

 David Butler, Ph.D., Professor, Biomedical Engineering, University of Cincinnati, Cincinnati, OH

 John Fallon, Ph.D., H.W.
 Mossman Professor Emeritus, Cell and Regenerative Biology Department, University of Wisconsin-Madison, Madison, WI (Moderator)

 Johnny Huard, Ph.D., Professor, Departments of Orthopaedic Surgery, Microbiology and Molecular Genetics, Bioengineering, Pathology, Pediatrics, and Physical Medicine and Rehabilitation; Director of the Stem Cell Research Center, McGowan Institute for Regenerative Medicine, University of Pittsburgh, Pittsburgh, PA

-Mayumi Ito, Ph.D., Assistant Professor of Dermatology, Smilow Research Center, New York University Langone Medical Center, New York, NY
+Mayumi Ito, Ph.D., Associate Professor, The Ronald O. Perelman Department of Dermatology, Department of Cell Biology, New York University School of Medicine, New York, NY

 Wan-Ju Li, Ph.D., Assistant Professor, Department of Orthopedics and Rehabilitation, University of Wisconsin School of Medicine and Public Health, Madison, WI